MicrosoftDocs/fabric-docs/docs/governance/domains.md

 ## Override tenant-level settings

 Some tenant-level settings can potentially be overridden at the domain level.
-To see these settings, select the **Delegated settings** tab on the domains configuration page.
+To see these settings, select the **Delegated settings** tab on the domain's [configuration page](#configure-a-domain).
 To override a setting, expand the setting you want to override.

 The following admin settings can potentially be overridden.